 Lag was virtually everywhere on iOS 11.
 We'd see it when we opened up apps, when we were typing on the keyboard, when we pulled up Control Center, when we were moving between home screens, and when we were using our core apps.
 We got used to it after awhile, but it was obviously far from ideal.

-So when iOS 12 debuted in June and Apple made bold promises about improving performance, we were ecstatic.
+So when iOS 12 debuted and Apple made bold promises about improving performance, we were ecstatic.
 Leery, but ecstatic.

-We've been using iOS 12 on the iPhone 6 since September and we've been blown away by the upgrades Apple's made to the operating system. iOS 12.0, iOS 12.0.1 and iOS 12.1 treated our devices well and iOS 12.1.1 is agreeable thus far.
+We've been using iOS 12 on the iPhone 6 since September of 2018 and we're still pretty blown away by the upgrades Apple made to the operating system.

-As for the iOS 12.1.1 update's performance, we've noticed little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system still feels much faster than iOS 11.
+iOS 12.5.6 is performing well on the iPhone 6 models in our possession.
+We're still seeing a little bit of lag in some areas (pulling up Control Center, keyboard), but the operating system mostly feels smooth.